 When the UK failed to deal with abuses in its detention centres, how can it oversee processes that are 5,000 miles away?
 This catastrophic policy has nothing to do with the global migration crisis and everything to do with distracting from the Prime Minister’s political troubles.

 As a Syrian refugee forced to leave everything behind and start a new life with no family in a new country, I can feel and understand the disappointment of all asylum seekers and victims of prosecution

-In contrast, the UK does not accept the violation of human rights on its land, so it is sending immigrants to an unknown future as it is apparent that they are powerless.
-Their fundamental rights risk being violated in a country whose citizens are subjected to daily violations by the ruling regime.
+In contrast, the UK does not accept the violation of human rights on its land, so it is prepared to send immigrants to an unknown future.
+Their fundamental rights risk being abused in a country whose citizens have been subjected to daily violations by the ruling regime.